After all these years

 Tatomir may have retired from the Canes in 2012, but his career is as busy as ever.
 He updates his patented machines regularly with new technology, manages the manufacture of blades at a steel plant in Pennsylvania based on a composition he formulated, and prepares nearly 200 sets of blades to the specifications of star NHL players across the league each season.
 He does it all from the garage of his Raleigh home.

-It’s a long way from the poor farming town of Leamington, Ontario, where Tatomir grew up.
+It’s a long way from the small farming town of Leamington, Ontario, where Tatomir grew up.
 “The first time my mom bought a pair of skates for me they were girl’s skates,” says Tatomir.
 The used $3 pair were all she could afford.
 He spent as much time as he could on them, practicing all day on the frozen pond near his house, then walking home in them at night, sparks flying from the pavement.

 “The first time I laced up a pair of skates I had my sights set on playing in the NHL,” says Tatomir.
 “That was my dream.
 That’s all I wanted to do.”